Articles

 How do we decide we have received ‘value’?

-The value of financial planning advice is not just perceived: it is a realised experience for most clients of professional financial planners.
+The value of financial planning advice is not just a perceived concept.
+It is a realised experience for most clients of professional financial planners.

-This analysis applies as much to washing machines and electronic devices as it does to professional services – and we at Continuum Financial Planners Pty Ltd are conscious that there has been considerable publicity in recent years regarding the way in which financial planners are paid for the professional services they deliver (and at what value).
-This was particularly prevalent during the period following the GFC (2008) and the aftermath of that event, that resulted in increased regulation of financial services participants – particularly, of financial planners.
+This analysis applies as much to washing machines and electronic devices as it does to professional services.
+At Continuum Financial Planners Pty Ltd, we are conscious of concern about community concern about the cost of professional services they deliver.
+Our goal is to always deliver value.
+During the period following the GFC (2008) and the aftermath of that event, our services to clients well exceeded the fees charged.

 The value of financial planning advice from Continuum Financial Planners Pty Ltd

 One of the tag-lines for Continuum Financial Planners is that we provide ‘personalised, professional wealth management advice’.
 Our value proposition is that – ‘we listen, we understand, we have solutions’.
-Within the confines of these mantra, we seek to provide comfort to our clients that the wealth they have accumulated (or are in the process of accumulating) is managed in a way that allows them ‘to sleep at night’ – and to achieve their lifestyle goals and objectives leading up to and in retirement.
+Our clients are confident and comforted that the wealth they have accumulated (or are in the process of accumulating) is managed in a way that allows them ‘to sleep at night’ .
+They are also confident of their ability to achieve their lifestyle goals and objectives leading up to and in retirement.

 Unfortunately, these processes are not visible on a day-to-day basis and clients occasionally lose sight of the fact that we are working to long-term objectives – sometimes a couple of decades away – and that the strategies we recommend have to take the relevant timeframes into account.
 The value of financial planning advice (and the ongoing services we deliver), are explained in discussions with clients directly – but can also be read about in our website, at the Fee Policy Page; and in Library articles such as ‘The Value of Advice: portfolio reviews‘.